tokiwinter/cloudns-api/README.md

     >   sed 's/^.*="\([^"][^"]*\)"$/\1/' |\
     >   xargs ls -l

-If they are not, update them
+If they are not, update them:

     $ sudo vi /usr/local/bin/cloudns_api.sh